MaverickPoly/asmr-javascript-vue/README.md

 # ASMR JavaScript Vue

 15 Beginner Vue js Projects for beginners.
+There are also some challenging projects like EcommerceCart and ExpenseTracker.
+Projects cover different areas of Vue JS, including API Data Fetching, Navigation with Vue Router, State management with Hooks, state management with Pinia, composable and more.

 ## Projects